neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

   <img src="/images/posts/now.png">
 </p>

-This blog is the culmination of 1000+ small, *entirely* insignificant milestones --- getting the favicon up, customizing the CSS to look just right, writing a bazillion posts that quite possibly no one may read, _proofreading_ the bazillion posts that quite possibly no one may read, etc.
+LOL.
+Yep.

-And it’s been so great to see the website ‘grow up’ into what it is now.
+This blog is the culmination of 1000+ small, *entirely* insignificant milestones --- getting the favicon up, customizing the CSS to look just right, writing a bazillion posts that quite possibly no one may read, _proofreading_ the bazillion posts that quite possibly no one may read, etc. And it’s been so great to see the website ‘grow up’ into what it is now.
 I love it so much ❤️

 <h3 style="color:#6495ed;"> Job v.
 Career | August 8, 2017 </h3>